FahsSani/Roll2Mnemonic/README.md

 https://pip.pypa.io/en/stable/installation/
 ```

-3. Clone or download the repository and extract it.
+3. Clone or download the repository (Make sure you have the latest release), and extract it.

 4. Cloning dependencies, same method for all operating systems: